- No products in the cart.

 Want your autos to bud up like the one above?
 Follow our advice below and avoid results like that below

 The key to getting a successful harvest from autoflowers is SIZE

 A true autoflowering strain has a pre programmed lifespan: from the moment the seed cracks to the day she dies the age is indeed pre-destined … therefore more than any other type of cannabis the vegative growth is critical to the end yield

-Read here on the veg stage in autos
+Read here about the veg stage in autos

-So here are our 10 Top Tips for a Better Autoflowering Yield!
+So here are our 10 top tips for successfully growing autoflowers

 Even for dwarf autos you need to be using a 3 gallon pot to give the plant enough space to develop a good rootball.

 A nice light mix such as 50:50 coco:perlite is best as it makes sure you get a good wet-dry cycle.

 - Give NO NUTRIENTS AT ALL until the autoflowering cannabis plant has developed 4 nodes.
 The dose should only be introduced gradually and in increments.

 - Continue vegetative feed until ALL upward growth stops.
 The auto will have started flowering before this happens (in a 9-10 week auto, you would expect to continue using veg nutes until week 6)